Fill your College Details

 7. Online Learning Platform

-An online learning platform lets users sign up, browse courses, watch lessons, and track their progress.
+An online learning platform allows users to sign up, is able to browse courses (using some type of categories), watch lessons, and identify their own course checkpoints.
 It involves dynamic content like video lessons and quizzes, along with user account management.
-The project allows you to combine both frontend and backend skills, ensuring students have an engaging learning experience with a structured course layout.
+The project offers a structured program of study that integrates both frontend and backend development skills to provide students with an engaging learning activity.

 Features